Mario Paint: In video games

 Super Mario Maker (2015), a level creation suite, was originally envisioned as a Mario Paint title for the Wii U. Takashi Tezuka, the game's producer, stated that he "was inspired to bring the fun of Mario Paint into this course editor to make something fun and creative for people to enjoy".
 US Gamer called Mario Paint an essential part of "the road to Super Mario Maker".
 As a callback to Mario Paint, Super Mario Maker includes interactive title screen easter eggs, the return of the Gnat Attack minigame, and the appearance of elements and characters originally from Mario Paint, including Undodog, a tan dog functioning as the undo button in both games.
 Its sequel, Super Mario Maker 2 (2019) for the Nintendo Switch, also features references to Mario Paint, including the return of Undodog as a prominent non-player character in the game's story mode.

 Super Mario Odyssey (2017) for the Nintendo Switch includes three costumes for Mario—a black tuxedo, an artists' paint-covered apron, and a classical conductor outfit—that are directly based on artworks created for Mario Paint's promotional materials, with the apron's paired beret also referencing Mario Artist.

 A remixed Mario Paint soundtrack medley can be played as background music in the Miiverse stage in Super Smash Bros. for Wii U (2014).
 Mario Paint is also represented in Super Smash Bros.
 Ultimate (2018) for the Nintendo Switch through an Assist Trophy called "Flies & Hand", where the flyswatter from Gnat Attack attempts to hit both insects and opposing players.

 In animation

 The first episode of Homestar Runner in 1996 was animated using Mario Paint.
 A primitive introduction video made with Mario Paint can be found in the museum section of the site.
-A later short in the series, "Strong Bad is a Bad Guy", was made using Mario Paint.